The Road to CITES

 Music stakeholders submitted an information document on Brazilian Pernambuco, used to make professional bows for stringed instruments, describing significant actions underway to help makers, dealers and musicians better document the legality of their bows and take action to support the conservation of the species.

-NAMM will send representatives to the Standing Committee Meeting in Geneva, Switzerland, in winter 2025.
-The Standing Committee Meeting is the next major convening before the Conference of the Parties in fall 2025 where government leaders serve as the voting members to the negotiations.
-In fact, many voting members are already starting to invite input to help shape their priorities.
+NAMM sent representatives to the Standing Committee Meeting in Geneva, Switzerland, in February 2025.
+The Standing Committee Meeting is a major convening before the Conference of the Parties where government leaders serve as the voting members to the negotiations.

 In May 2024, NAMM joined U.S. music sector partners in formal comments on actions the U.S. delegation to CITES can take to balance protections for music-related activities, while also advancing conservation goals.
 Stay up to date and learn more about the current rules and how to help support sustainability in the Know Your Bow campaign and the recent Protected Species and Musical Instruments webinar, produced through NAMM’s partnership with a wide range of musical instrument stakeholders.